Asymptotic Velocity Domination in quantized polarized Gowdy Cosmologies

 \subsection{Hadamard and time consistent states}

 Both the Bunch–Davies vacuum (BD) and State of Low Energy (SLE) are also time consistent.
-Technically, their Bogoliubov parameters $(\lambda_n,\mu_n)$ are independent of the reference time~$\tau_0$, albeit for distinct reasons.
+Technically, this is because their Bogoliubov parameters $(\lambda_n,\mu_n)$ are independent of the reference time~$\tau_0$, albeit for distinct reasons.

 The Bunch-Davies state corresponds in the parameterization (\ref{Tsol2}) simply to $\lb_n^{\rm BD} =1$, $\mu_n^{\rm BD} =0$, $n \in \Z$.
 Then (\ref{match8}), (\ref{H0def}) gives for $n \neq 0$ \ba && \tilde{\lb}_n^{\rm BD}(\tau_0) = 1 - \frac{i}{\pi} \ln \gamma_n(0)\,, \sspace \;\; \tilde{\mu}_n^{\rm BD}(\tau_0) = - \frac{i}{\pi} \ln \gamma_n(0)\,, \nonum && \tilde{z}_n^{\rm BD}(\tau_0) = \frac{\sqrt{\pi}}{2} - \frac{i}{\sqrt{\pi}} \ln \gamma_n(\tau_0) \,, \quad \tilde{w}_n^{\rm BD}(\tau_0) = - \frac{i}{\sqrt{\pi}}\,. \ea For $n=0$ one has from (\ref{match12}) $\tilde{\lb}_0 =1, \tilde{\mu}_0 =0$ and (\ref{H0def}) then gives